-- 4.1.
-Open Seated: No age restriction - 4.4.
-To open the 'Seated' category, a minimum of 2 riders from 2 different nationalities is required.
-A minimum of 2 riders from each gender from 2 different Nationalities is required to split the category into Men and Ladies.
+4.1.
+Open Seated: No age restriction

+- 4.4 To open the 'Seated' category, a minimum of 2 riders from 2 different nationalities is required.
+A minimum of 2 riders from each gender from 2 different Nationalities is required to split the category into Men and Women. - 4.8 For the Seated Category, there must be at least two riders to open the category.
+To open both Men and Women categories, there must be at least two riders in each.